piku235/JungiThemeBundle/Resources/doc/fundamental-elements.md

 Theme
 -----

+Let's start with defining a theme:

-Typically a theme as we know is a collection of some resources like images, stylesheets, javascripts and templates which as the result have an influence to the look of a page.
-A theme in the JungiThemeBundle is an object of the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
+> A theme is a collection of templates and some other resources like images, stylesheets, javascripts that have an
+> influence to the look of a page.

+Every theme in the JungiThemeBundle is an object of the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface`.
 Thanks to this interface we can easily manipulate themes and obtain important for us information.

 ```php
 interface ThemeInterface